Grocery items with the greatest price change in March - NewsBreak

 Grocery items with the greatest price change in March

-HONOLULU (STACKER) — The cost of groceries increased nearly 10% year-over-year and 1% since February, driven largely by a rise in prices of meat, poultry, fish, and eggs, according to Consumer Price Index data from the Bureau of Labor Statistics released Tuesday, April 12.
+( STACKER ) – The cost of groceries increased nearly 10% year-over-year and 1% since February, driven largely by a rise in prices of meat, poultry, fish, and eggs, according to Consumer Price Index data from the Bureau of Labor Statistics released Tuesday, April 12 .
 The report was released amid the highest documented inflation in more than four decades.

 The March report reflects the most severe impacts of the global disruptions in energy and food markets caused by Russia’s invasion of Ukraine.
 Recent dips in prices of oil per barrel and the leveling off of gasoline per gallon are not reflected in this report.

-Inflation, supply chain issues, and seasonal patterns drove changes in grocery prices
+Inflation, supply chain issues, and seasonal patterns drove changes in grocery prices‘So much more at risk’: Alabama farmers hit hard by inflation

 Average costs can change due to seasonal availability, inventory changes, and other factors beyond inflation.